blancosilva/blancosilva.github.io/_posts/2014-10-30-Numerical-Linear-Algebra.md

 The rest of the file includes precisely 569160 lines, each containing two integer numbers, and a floating point number: These are the locations of the non-zero elements in the matrix, together with the corresponding values.

 >We need to take into account that these files use the `Fortran` convention of starting arrays from 1, not from 0.
-See `In [13]`.

 A good way to read this file into an ndarray is by means of the function `loadtxt` in `numpy`.
 We can then use `scipy` to transform the array into a sparse matrix with the function `coo_matrix` in the module `scipy.sparse` (`coo` stands for *coordinate* internal format).